spsfortsongadh/Blog/README.md

 The most viable theme in our set-up had to be one with the best feasibility in terms of resources/raw material and minimal effort from students during their academic hours.
 Thus it was unanimously agreed to have “My School My Canteen” as a befitting maiden venture .The popular and overwhelming demand of mid-day snacks ensured profits would be steady and sure.
 Though an experimental venture spanning roughly two months, the enterprise was widely appreciated by staff and students.<br><br>
 The ambitious launch required tremendous foresight and was taken up days in advance.
 Each step had to be carefully planned and executed.
 The young entrepreneurs set about with the daunting task of providing popular snacks (at a premium) and ensure <i>‘on-time’</i> and <i>‘consistent quality’</i>.
 Vendors had to be carefully selected, goods had to be procured (based on number of orders, taken in advance), distribution and discipline both had to be of high standards, accounts had to be error-free and most of all- the hygiene of the eatables had to be good.
 All these fell in place in the first two days of the launch.<br><br>
 The menu was pretty interesting- an eclectic mix of Indo-Chinese cuisine !
 Moderately priced and good to taste, the savories were comfort food unto student and teachers alike.
 The popularity was astounding and garnered positive response , throughout its phase.
-In terms of statistics- the table below presents a bird’s eye-view:
+In terms of statistics- the table below presents a bird’s eye-view:<br>
   <ul>
 <li>TOTAL SALE OF GOODS- 		30,850</li>
 <li>COST OF MATERIAL(PURCHASE)-	27,672</li>